 1 oz Sweet & Sour Mix (we use Mr. & Mrs. T)

 1/2 oz Agave Nectar Syrup (I find this in my organic section at Publix)

 2 oz club soda

-If you're making more than one drink at a time, just do it the same way but double up accordingly in the cocktail shaker and then pour into each glass.
-I just highly recommend muddling the lime and mint into the glass you will be sipping from.
+If you're making more than one drink at a time, just do it the same way but double up accordingly in the cocktail shaker & then pour into each glass.
+I just highly recommend muddling the lime & mint into the glass you will be sipping from.
 I also recommend topping that glass off with the club soda rather than mixing it with the other ingredients in the shaker.